 6) Use heartier greens like kale, romaine, chard, and collard as wraps

 “An easy and delicious way to get the nutrients from greens”

 Another question to simply ask yourself during meal times is “how can I boost the greens or vegetables in this meal?”.
-If you have extra vegetables on hand, then add those to your plate, otherwise, an easy and delicious way to get the nutrients from greens is to supplement your diet and add in a scoop of Green Superfood®.
+If you have extra vegetables on hand, then add those to your plate, otherwise, an easy and delicious way to get the nutrients from greens is to supplement your diet and add in a scoop of Greens Blend.

-One scoop of Green Superfood Original is 2 full servings of greens, fruits, and veggies and is a convenient way to get the whole food nutrition your body needs.
+One scoop of Greens Blend Original is 2 full servings of greens, fruits, and veggies and is a convenient way to get the whole food nutrition your body needs.
 Learn more about the benefits here.

-Add Green Superfood® Antioxidant by Amazing Grass® to squeeze in the greens, superfoods, fruits, herbs, and spices to support fighting free radicals.
+Add Greens Blend® Antioxidant by Amazing Grass® to squeeze in the greens, superfoods, fruits, herbs, and spices to support fighting free radicals.
 In just one scoop, there’s one full serving of fruits and veggies + 15,000 ORAC units in a delicious Sweet Berry flavor!